 - In situ thermal remediation: Boiling and steam stripping DNAPL contamination around and beneath the former oil recycling building to quickly remove and treat large contaminant sources.

 - Enhanced anaerobic bioremediation: Injection of bioremediation amendments to stimulate degradation of contaminants to non-harmful end products within the large groundwater plume.

 - Heat-enhanced bioremediation: Innovative combination of low-energy thermal remediation with bioremediation to address small DNAPL hotspots.

 - Groundwater extraction and treatment system (GETS): Continued operation of the original GETS “pump and treat” system.

 This project represents a significant investment in the restoration of the aquifer to its beneficial use as a drinking water source for the City of Tacoma.
 Post-remediation sampling and evaluations have demonstrated that the project lowered contaminant mass discharge well below acceptable levels and that residual contaminants will attenuate to below MCLs prior to reaching Well 12A.
 Additionally, the project has set a precedent for the continued use of mass discharge as a measure of success.
-Incorporating mass discharge into a project ROD can lead to more efficient treatment combinations and ultimately a more cost-effective and streamlined remediation process.
+Incorporating mass discharge into a project record of decision can lead to more efficient treatment combinations and ultimately a more cost-effective and streamlined remediation process.

 Innovation, multi-disciplined collaboration and increased stakeholder trust will allow the municipal water supply system to meet the city’s increasing water demands.